shivansh-yashasvi/Project-8--Demand-Forecasting/README.md

 ## Forecasting Algorithms

-Taking an ordered set of input samples and generating an ordered set of outputs is defined as sequence-to-sequence learning in the field of machine learning ([Sutskever, 2014](#sutskever-2014)) and has long been known, especially in natural language processing (NLP) domain ([Cho, 2014-a](#cho-2014-a), [Cho, 2014-b](#cho-2014-b)).
-In recent years, there have been some studies that apply sequence-to-sequence learning to solve multi-step forecasting problems in time-series data ([Phandoidaen & Richter, 2020](#phandoidaen-2020)).
+Taking an ordered set of input samples and generating an ordered set of outputs is defined as sequence-to-sequence learning in the field of machine learning and has long been known, especially in natural language processing (NLP) domain).
+In recent years, there have been some studies that apply sequence-to-sequence learning to solve multi-step forecasting problems in time-series data.

 Sequence-to-sequence learning methods are studied in this project due to their superiority in multi-step forecasting problems.

 ### Encoder-Decoder Architecture

-The general architecture of an encoder-decoder system can be viewed in the following figure ([Kumaran, 2020](#kumaran-2020)).
+The general architecture of an encoder-decoder system can be viewed in the following figure).

 ![encoder-decoder](https://miro.medium.com/max/700/1*62xsdc5F5DNdLXluQojeBg.png)

 One important point to note is that this drawing is a “time-unrolled” scheme, meaning that there is only one GRU Cell in the Encoder and there is only one Decoder Cell in the Decoder.
 The GRU Cell and the Decoder Cell carries “hidden state” information from the previous time instant to the next.
 The advantage of using time-unrolled drawing in architectures that include recurrent neural networks (RNN) is that it improves understanding of the logic behind training.
-Encoder-Decoder architectures can be implemented with vanilla RNNs ([Dupond, 2019](#dupond-2019)), Gated Recurrent Units (GRU) ([Cho, 2014-b](#cho-2014-b)) or Long Short-Term Memory RNNs (LSTM) ([Hochreiter & Schmidhuber, 1997](#hochreiter-schmidhuber-1997)).
+Encoder-Decoder architectures can be implemented with vanilla RNNs), Gated Recurrent Units (GRU) or Long Short-Term Memory RNNs (LSTM).

 To have a general understanding, it will be beneficial to inspect the inner structure of vanilla RNN.